-- (1) The ombudsman may employ the temporary and casual employees the ombudsman considers necessary for this Act. - (2) The ombudsman may decide the employee's terms of employment. - (3) However, subsection (2) has effect subject to any relevant industrial instrument within the meaning of the Industrial Relations Act 2016. - (4) Employees of the ombudsman are employed under this Act and not the Public Service Act 2008.
+- (b) the ombudsman as the inspector of detention services considers are necessary for the Inspector of Detention Services Act 2022. - (2) The ombudsman may decide the terms of employment of an employee mentioned in subsection (1). - (3) However, subsection (2) has effect subject to any relevant industrial instrument within the meaning of the Industrial Relations Act 2016. - (4) Employees of the ombudsman are employed under this Act and not the Public Service Act 2008.